functionsandglory/functionsandglory.github.io/_posts/2022-07-30-project-rubber-duck-therapy.md

 ---
 I wanted to try out Next.js and Vercel to see what all the cool kids were talking about.
 A secondary goal was to keep my React skills up to date since my day job keeps me in Vue world.

 I first needed a thing to build.
-I didn't have an appetite for a big project, but I wanted to do something different from the classic Todo app.
+I didn't have an appetite for a big project, but I wanted to do something different from the classic starter ToDo app.

 I decided to build an Eliza chatterbot themed as "rubber duck debugging".